BearStudio/react-native-ficus-ui/docs/docs/Components/switch.md

 # Switch

-Toggle component from Magnus UI.
+Toggle component from Magnus UI, moved to `colorScheme` prop from Chakra UI.

 ## Import